AliceO2Group/AliceO2/scripts/datamodel-doc/README.md

 - Adapt inputCard.xml

-Set the path in tag O2general - General which is currently ../.. to the actual O2 installation path, e.g. /home/me/alice/O2 unless you run from the directory scripts/datamodel-doc.
+Set the pathes in tags O2general/mainDir/[O2local, O2Physicslocal] to the actual O2 installation path, e.g. /home/me/alice/[O2, O2Physics] unless you run from the directory scripts/datamodel-doc.
 The other parameters should fit.

 - Run it